-The reliability of reports (of test, examination, inspection and verification) and certificates (of calibration and conformity, etc.) is the result of a rigorous and effective process of evaluation of competencies according to international requirements.
+The reliability of reports and certificates is the result of a rigorous and effective process of evaluation of competencies according to national, European and/or international requirements.
 Government representatives are welcomed to observe evaluations.
 The objective is to maintain their confidence in the accreditation system.
-INITIAL ASSESSMENT National accreditation bodies' assessors conduct a thorough evaluation of the applicant's practices, staff and management system, thus verifying compliance with standards.
+INITIAL ASSESSMENT National Accreditation Bodies' assessors conduct a thorough evaluation of the applicant's practices, staff and management system, thus verifying compliance with standards.
 Applicant bodies having successfully passed assessment are accredited.
 They can use the accreditation mark for the accepted scopes.
-ACCREDITATION CYCLE COVERS 2 TO 5 YEARS National accreditation bodies carry out regular surveillance assessments to ensure that accredited bodies maintain high standards of technical expertise.
+ACCREDITATION CYCLE COVERS 2 TO 5 YEARS National Accreditation Bodies carry out regular surveillance assessments to ensure that accredited bodies maintain high standards of technical expertise.
 They can impose sanctions when accredited bodies are not fulfilling all obligations and requirements, and then accreditation scopes can be reduced, suspended or even withdrawn.
 EXTENSION OF SCOPES During the cycle or at renewal, accreditation scopes can be extended to other services, in response to new needs of accredited bodies' customers.
 Specific assessments are carried out, for instance to be able to perform tests according to a new legislation.
 RENEWAL OF ACCREDITATION At the end of the cycle, accreditation can be renewed after a complete assessment for a new cycle.

-EA, EUROPEAN CO-OPERATION FOR ACCREDITATION Supporting the Community and national regulators National accreditation bodies in EU and EFTA countries are members of EA, the European umbrella of accreditation bodies which ensures the acceptance of accredited certificates and reports on the European and global markets.
-EA has been appointed by the European Commission as the "European accreditation infrastructure" to manage accreditation within the EU, EFTA and candidate countries, according to article 14 in Regulation (EC) 765/2008.
+EUROPEAN CO-OPERATION FOR ACCREDITATION Supporting the Community and national regulators National Accreditation Bodies in EU and EFTA countries are members of EA, the European umbrella of national accreditation bodies which ensures the acceptance of accredited certificates and reports on the European and global markets.
+EA has been recognised by the European Commission as the "European accreditation infrastructure" to manage accreditation within the EU, EFTA and candidate countries, according to article 14 in Regulation (EC) No 765/2008.
 EA has close relations with the various directorates in the Commission, which it supports in developing regulations.
-EA is a non-profit association of nationally recognised accreditation bodies, whose main objectives are to: - ensure that national accreditation bodies operate in accordance with the requirements set out in Regulation (EC) 765/2008 - harmonise and make accreditation consistent as a public authority activity to support European trade and industry according to its needs and to the requirements laid down in the applicable European legislation - serve as a cooperative network of its members to further a coherent European accreditation system that operates in general European interests - peer evaluate the compliance of national accreditation bodies with the requirements of applicable harmonised standards, European legislation, and other criteria as applicable and agreed by EA - monitor and achieve continuous improvement of its services in all areas of its activities through an effective procedure for the investigation and resolution of complaints and appeals lodged against NABs
+EA is a non-profit association of nationally recognised accreditation bodies, whose main objectives are to: - ensure that National Accreditation Bodies operate in accordance with the requirements set out in Regulation (EC) No 765/2008; - harmonise and make accreditation consistent as a public authority activity to support European trade and industry according to its needs and to the requirements laid down in the applicable European legislation; - serve as a cooperative network of its members to further a coherent European accreditation system that operates in general European interests; - peer evaluate the compliance of National Accreditation Bodies with the requirements of applicable harmonised standards, European legislation, and other criteria as applicable and agreed by EA; - monitor and achieve continuous improvement of its services in all areas of its activities through an effective procedure for the investigation and resolution of complaints and appeals lodged against National Accreditation Bodies.